matejb6/better-angular-setup/README.md

 ## New version and release
 * In project root run `npm run version:major` or `npm run version:minor` or `npm run version:patch` to create new version
 * Go to GitHub Releases to make a new release with changelog notes

+## App structure
+App has following structure:
+* App root located in `src/app`
+* App core located in `src/app/core`
+* App core located in `src/app/shared`
+* App core located in `src/app/views`
+### Root
+This is the app root setup.
+### Core
+This module contains core setup, used for singleton services, data services, auth, etc.
+### Shared
+This module is used for storing shared functionality, such as various services, pipes, etc.
+### Views
+This folder contains all views.

 ## Developer
 **Matej Buljan**